Jennette McCurdy: Music

-Writing and live performance
+Writing

 In 2011, McCurdy began writing a series of articles for The Wall Street Journal.
 She has written eight pieces for the paper, on topics ranging from Shirley Temple to body shaming and a corporate culture that she perceives as smoke and mirrors.
 She has also written for Seventeen magazine and The Huffington Post.

 McCurdy composed an article titled "Off-Camera, My Mom's Fight With Cancer", which was published in The Wall Street Journal in June 2011.
-It describes in detail her mother Debra's ongoing battle with cancer and how her family coped with the situation.
-The article also features advice from McCurdy on living with an ill parent.
-On September 20, 2013, her mother died, after being first diagnosed with cancer 17 years earlier.
+It describes in detail her mother Debra's illness with cancer, and how her family coped with the situation.
+The article included advice from McCurdy on living with an ill parent.
+Her mother died on September 20, 2013, 17 years after being first diagnosed with cancer.

+On August 9, 2022, McCurdy released a memoir, I'm Glad My Mom Died, under Simon & Schuster.
+The book was ranked number one on The New York Times Best Seller list for eight weeks following its release.
+Following the success of I'm Glad My Mom Died, McCurdy signed a two-book deal with Penguin Random House's Ballantine Books label.

+On July 1, 2025, it was announced McCurdy would adapt I'm Glad My Mom Died into a television series of the same name, where she also serves as a showrunner with Ari Katcher.
+It will star Jennifer Aniston.

+Podcasts and live performance

 In 2020, McCurdy created and starred in a one-woman tragicomedy show, I'm Glad My Mom Died, in various theaters in Los Angeles and New York.
 She later had to set her show into hiatus after the onset of the COVID-19 pandemic in the United States.
 For the first time since she opened up publicly about her eating disorder in 2019, she posted a new video on YouTube where she sings about her personal implications of finding herself in quarantine due to the outbreak.
-In July 2020, McCurdy posted a video on her YouTube channel and social media where she sings about starting a podcast called Empty Inside.
-She revealed on the podcast, during an interview with actress Anna Faris, that she had retired from professional acting.
-McCurdy stated she had been pushed into acting as a child by her mother, and soon became her family's primary source of income.
-She became "ashamed" of the roles she had played in the past, and after seeking therapy in the late 2010s, McCurdy decided to quit acting.
-When iCarly was revived that same year for Paramount+, McCurdy declined to reprise her role of Sam Puckett.
 In September 2021, McCurdy resumed performing her tragicomedy show in Los Angeles.

-On August 9, 2022, McCurdy released a memoir, I'm Glad My Mom Died, under Simon & Schuster.
-The book was ranked number one on The New York Times Best Seller list for eight weeks following its release.

-Following the success of I'm Glad My Mom Died, McCurdy signed a two-book deal with Penguin Random House's Ballantine Books label.
+In July 2020, McCurdy posted a video on her YouTube channel and social media where she sings about starting a podcast called Empty Inside that was released later that year.

+In September 2023, she began hosting a second podcast entitled Hard Feelings.